 They ensconced themselves first in 69, rue Saint-Germain and then in 26, rue Saint-Roch four months ago, in November 1904.
-The editorial contend with.
-The only serious problem remained the propaganda issue.
-How to alert the exploited to the fact that they had only all to break their chains at the same time in order to be free?
-That question had been asked for the past twenty-odd years.
+The editorial of the first issue gave clear, if moderate, expression to the underlying implications of the venture.